rzarno/php-rag/README.md

 - B. Run GPT-4o via OpenAI API (this option is faster but requires OpenAI API key):
 - B.1.
 Create api_key.txt file inside app/src and put there your OpenAI API key
-- B.2. use Ada002TextEncoder.php in class in app/src/loadDocuments.php
+- B.2. use Ada002TextEncoder.php in class in app/src/loadDocuments.php by uncomment line 9 and removing line 10

-3. Run docker-compose: `docker-compose up`
+3. Run docker-compose:

+`docker-compose up`

+*HINT: Script need to transform source documents first which can take even 30 min.
+I you want to save some time just remove part of documents from app/src/documents.

+Wait until containers setup finishes - you should see in the console logs:

+`php-app             | Loaded documents complete`\
+`php-app             | Postgres is ready - executing command`\
+`php-app             | [Sat Nov 02 11:32:28.365214 2024] [core:notice] [pid 1:tid 1] AH00094: Command line: 'apache2 -D FOREGROUND'`

-4. Open address [127.0.0.1](http://127.0.0.1/)  in browser and ask your question
+4. Open address [127.0.0.1:2037](http://127.0.0.1:2037/)  in browser and ask your question

 <img src="app_form.png" />

 ## Usage:

 ### Web browser
-1. After docker compose finish setup containers open address [127.0.0.1](http://127.0.0.1/) in browser and ask your question
+1. After docker compose finish setup containers open address [127.0.0.1:2037](http://127.0.0.1:2037/) in browser and ask your question

 ### CLI
 1. Run docker interactive `docker exec -it php-app sh`